 Do use these tips for bronzer all winter long!
-Bronzer isn’t just for the spring and summer months – if you put your bronzer away for the winter, consider keeping it in your makeup bag all year in 2017.
+Bronzer isn’t just for the spring and summer months – if you put your bronzer away for the winter, consider keeping it in your makeup bag.

 Do remember that most of us lost our tans back in November, so a light and gentle hand is necessary in the winter months.
 As Vogue says, winter bronzer is “a lesson in restraint.”
 No one wants to look like an orange Oompa Loompa!

 Don’t be worried that the name “bronzer” will automatically make you look like a bronze statue – the product is meant to give you an even, healthy, sun-kissed glow.